Bumblebee-Project/bbswitch/README.md

 For other systems, adopt the instructions from the *Disable card on boot* section below.
 Please do not copy these instructions to blogs/forums/whatever without warning that the method is a hack (you can refer to the metaphore above) and that it may crash the machine if incorrectly applied.
+To apply these changes, you have to reboot (technically, unloading nvidia/nouveau, bbswitch and stopping bumblebeed, `modprobe acpi-handle-hack` and starting bumblebeed should work as well, but saying reboot is shorter)

 Usage
 -----